GUIDED DIM SUM LUNCH

 - Bottomless Chinese tea

 We will meet at Sheung Wan MTR station, Exit E2.
-As we are coming directly from the Free Central Walk, there are times where we might be 5-10 mins late, please be patient with us =).
 Look for the human with moose antlers.
 From there, it will be another 5 mins walk to the dim sum parlour.

 IF, due to an extenuating circumstance, such as extremely inclement weather (view bad weather policy) or some other unforeseeable reason, that would lead to an event cancellation, an email will be sent to you and you will be refunded in full.
 It will also be posted on our FACEBOOK and INSTAGRAM pages no later than 1 hour prior to the event start time.
 We would highly recommend you to follow us and to check the status of the event 1 hour prior to its start time for good practice.